RoxasShadow/Dumper/README.md

 - `pages`    You can choose how many pages it has to dump and you will get all the images present on each page.
 - `chapters` It will dump a specific chapter of a manga.

+Moreover, you can set how many threads you want to provide the dumper with `--threads MIN:MAX`.

 Examples
 =======